sooda/rotuli/README.rst

 * Fast incremental builds for iterative work and minimized waste
 * Rendering some of the input files through templates
 * Arbitrary metadata embedded in the source files, passed to the templates with minimal magic
+* Content groups based on collecting pages by metadata keys
-* Content groups (crossreferences in the metadata)
+* (crossreferences in the metadata?)
 * Draft metadata key for excluding content unless specified

 Implicit features